one-lithe-rune/cli-to-ai/README.md

 # use your usual shell syntax to pipe and redirect prompts and responses

 $ cat prompt.txt | ai > reponse.txt
 ```

+## Sample Connection Setup Files in this Repo

+These can be loaded with `ai --load-connection` (see above):

+- `connection-local-koboldcpp-llama3chat`: Connects to a local koboldcpp server running on its default port, suitable for any model using the Llama 3 chat prompt format.
+- `connection-local-koboldcpp-alpaca`: A local koboldcpp server running on its default port, suitable for models using the Alpaca prompt format.
+- `connection-remote-openai-gpt4o-chat`: Connects to the OpenAI chat API endpoint.
+You will need to have set up your OpenAI account configured for API, access and have set your `OPENAI_API_KEY` environment variable to an API key value you've created on your account.

+Note that since I only have support fpr OpenAI compatible endpoints coded so far, the `koboldcpp` connections are against that endpoint provided by the `koboldcpp` server rather than its native `KoboldAI` one.

 ## TODO

 - Check that `curl` and `jq` are available, and complain if not.
 - Add --help/additional documentation.
-- Make work with actual real OpenAI (I've been developing against local [koboldcpp](https://github.com/LostRuins/koboldcpp)/[koboldcpp-rocm](https://github.com/YellowRoseCx/koboldcpp-rocm/) which doesn't use a `model` field or care about api keys).
 - Add Command-R format support.
-- Improved initialisation/setup (don't just dump some defaults with my usual use case to the connection dotfile).
+- ~~Improved initialisation/setup (don't just dump some defaults with my usual use case to the connection dotfile).~~ (now use `--load-connection` with one of the connection files in this repo as a starting point, could still do with improvement)
 - Streaming?
 (Not sure this is possible with `curl` in a `bash` script)
 - Suck less.